-“Since time is short, I’m going to give you the answer, but you have to prove it for yourself.
+“Since time is short, I’m going to give you the answer, but you have to see it for yourself.
 Kind of like science lab.
-You can read it in the book, but you learn it better if you actually see it.
-Lots of people can quote a book, but it doesn’t always resonate like it should unless you’ve actually seen it.”
+You can read it in the book, but it doesn’t always resonate like it should unless you’ve actually seen it.”

 Sal let out a long sigh.